-I. HEATH and SAFETY INFORMATION Yes No 1.
+I. HEALTH and SAFETY INFORMATION Yes No 1.
 Is there any AML-related land mass in the PA such as: a.
 Surface or sub-surface spoil, b.
 Coal mine waste pile or bank, or c.
 Surface mine bank affected by mine drainage water?
 2. Is there any occupied structure, improved property, public road, or public use facility located at the toe or adjacent to an unstable AML-related land mass?
 3. Has that land mass become unstable and is it presently moving, or is an imminent move obvious due to instability of its own weight or to the lubricating effects of mine drainage water that would endanger human health and safety or destruction of property located uphill or downhill from the land mass?
 4. Is there any potential occurrence of a land mass move due to instability of its own weight or the lubricating effects of mine drainage water that would endanger human health and safety or destruction of property located uphill or downhill from the land mass?
+5. Is there a condition, not described above, causing an immediate or potential danger?
+If so, describe the condition and danger in full detail in Section II.

-Positive answers to Questions 1, 2, and 3 indicate the problem can qualify to meet Priority 1 criteria with adequate justification included in the narrative description.
+Positive answers to Questions 1, 2, and 3 or 5 indicate the problem can qualify to meet Priority 1 criteria with adequate justification included in the narrative description.

-Positive answers to Questions 1, 2, and 4 indicate the problem can qualify to meet Priority 2 criteria with adequate justification included in the narrative description.
+Positive answers to Questions 1, 2, and 4 or 5 indicate the problem can qualify to meet Priority 2 criteria with adequate justification included in the narrative description.